JasonYao/Phi-Kappa-Sigma-Server/README.md

 #### The controllers

 This is where the magic happends for validations and any other backend logic.
-Normally controllers don't fill this niche, but I hate PHP, so I'm allowed to be lazy.
-Controllers deal with validation and sanitation of any and all user input - *IF YOU ARE PLANNING ON ADDING MORE USER INPUT FORMS FOR THE LOVE OF ALL THAT IS HOLY SANITISE THAT SHIT*.
+Controllers deal with validation and sanitation of any and all user input -
+*IF YOU ARE PLANNING ON ADDING MORE USER INPUT FORMS FOR THE LOVE OF ALL THAT IS HOLY SANITISE IT*.

 #### The views

-This shows shit to the end user.
+This shows stuff to the end user.
 Error messages can be flashed to the viewing by

 ```
 	\Session::flash('flashMessage', 'Profile successfully updated!'); // Replace Profile successfully updated! with whatever message you'd like to flash to the user
 	return redirect('dashboard'); // Replace dashboard with whatever page you'd like to redirect the user to
 ```

+#### The Model

+Data storage, can be thought of as an object bank that you retrieve data and attributes from.

 ## Licensing